wduquette/value/journal.md

             bad practice.
 *   The MoltValue functions return errors as Result<_,String>; they should be Result<_,ResultCode>.
+    *   And ResultCode should probably include `Error(MoltValue)` and `Return(MoltValue)` instead of String.
+*   Figure out how best to define MoltFloat and MoltInt for formatting and parsing.
+    *   Standard formatting is fine for MoltInt, but parsing needs to take the different integer formats into account.
+    *   Standard parsing may be fine for MoltFloat, but formatting needs to be done to ensure that we can get the same MoltFloat back.

 ## 2019-06-07
 *   Continue working with Datum to handle Datum::Other properly.